mananapr/mananapr.github.io/src/consoom.md

 Like `Invidious` is for Youtube and `Nitter` is for Twitter, `Bibliogram` is for Instagram and it's awesome!
 You can just right click on any image and save it in it's original resolution without any hassle.
 Most of the Bibliogram instances have been blocked by Instagram, so you'll have to use a userscript that unblocks it.
-I personally use the `https://bibliogram.pussthecat.org` instance becuase it has dark mode on by default.
+I personally use the `https://bibliogram.pussthecat.org` instance because it has dark mode on by default.

 As anyone can selfhost an instance of these webapps, hidden services are also available which enables Tor Browser users to safely use these sites as well.